 - The size of Eastern oysters depends on their age and where they live.
 In Florida’s warm waters, they mature in about two years.
 In the colder waters of the north, they can take longer to mature.
 They can be anywhere from two to five inches long.

-- In addition, there are Pacific Oysters (Crassostrea gigas) and Olympia Oysters (Ostrea lurida), both native and farmed, which can be found along the West Coast of the US, and they tend to be larger.
+- In addition, there are Pacific Oysters (Crassostrea gigas) and Olympia Oysters (Ostrea lurida), both native and farmed, which can be found along the West Coast of the US.
+These oysters tend to be larger.

-To keep the cornmeal breading from falling off when they are fried, be sure to put the coated oysters on a metal cooling rack until they all have been coated.
-Then, let them sit for a few minutes before frying them so the buttermilk will fuse with the breading.
+To keep the cornmeal breading from falling off when they are fried, after marinating in buttermilk, put the breaded oysters on a metal cooling rack until they all have been coated.
+Then, let them sit for a few minutes before frying so the buttermilk will act like glue and fuse with the breading.

 Fried oysters are best eaten while they are still hot, right after they have been fried.